oceanprotocol-archive/OEPs/8/README.md

 ## Example - Remote metadata

 Similarly, this is how the metadata file would look as a response to querying Aquarius (remote metadata).
-Note that *files* is replaced with *encryptedFiles*, and *curation* is added.
+Note that `url` is removed from all objects in the `files` array, and `encryptedFiles` & `curation` are added.

 ```json
 {